AayushiChauhan152/Simple_Calculator/README.md

 # Calculator App

-<h3>It is a simple calculator app using python and for GUI (Graphical User Interface) Tkinter library is used.</h3>
+<h3>It is a simple calculator using python and for GUI (Graphical User Interface) Tkinter library is used.</h3>

 <h3>Tkinter is the most commonly used library for developing GUI (Graphical User Interface) in Python.
 It is a standard Python interface to the Tk GUI toolkit shipped with Python.</h3>